game-de-it/XU_MINI_M/README_EN.md

 ## Automatic Creation of ROM Directories
 - If you boot the OS with an SD2 formatted in FAT32 connected, ROM directories will be automatically generated.
-- By executing `Create_ROMdir_SD` in the `ports` section, ROM directories will be created on both SD1 and SD2.
+- By executing `Create_ROMdir_SD` in the `tools` section, ROM directories will be created on both SD1 and SD2.

 ## Procedure to Switch Between SD1 and SD2
 - You can switch the partition containing the ROM directories for SD1 and SD2 using the feature in Emulationstation's `TF CARD MANAGEMENT`.